ryangerardwilson/rgwfuncs/README.md

 ***By Ryan Gerard Wilson (https://ryangerardwilson.com)***

-This library provides a variety of functions for manipulating and analyzing pandas DataFrames.
+This library is meant to make ML/ Data Science pipelines more readable.
+It assumes a linux environment, and the existence of a `rgwml.config` file for certain features (like db querying, sending data to slack, etc.)

 --------------------------------------------------------------------------------